fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 ```

 One has to be very careful with factors, as they might behave not in such
 a way as one would always assume!
-In the beginning it might be a good
-advise to use factors only in those situation, where you really know what
-you are doing.
-Later on we will see examples of situations, where the use
-of factors might lead to undesired results.
-For now we don’t go into the
-details.
-But - how can we avoid that R uses factors here?!
+They are highly controversial, some R-users
+love them, some hate them, and some accept them.

+Depending on your tasks, `factors` can be extremly helpful or be the source of
+error.
+By default, R imports all `strings` as `factor`.
+It is adviceable to
+make your own experciences, if you like them or not.

 ---